-Located in New Jersey, Newark Airport is 16 miles from midtown Manhattan.
-Over 30 million passengers pass through Newark Airport annually.
-If you plan to take a car or taxi, it's generally more expensive to travel to/from Newark than LaGuardia (LGA) or Kennedy (JFK) airports, but service to midtown on the Air Train is very efficient and easy.
+Newark Airport is one of the three major airports servicing New York City.
+It's located in New Jersey, 16 miles from midtown Manhattan.
+Over 40 million passengers pass through Newark Airport annually.
+If you plan to take a car or taxi, it's generally more expensive to travel to/from Newark than LaGuardia (LGA) or Kennedy (JFK) airports.
+But if you are happy taking a bus or train, Newark is very efficient and easy.
 Newark airport is a major hub for United Airlines.

 Getting from EWR to Manhattan (and back):

-- Taxis: from Newark Airport: Metered fare (plus tolls) to any Manhattan location, approximately $50-75.
-Taxis are available outside of every terminal and there is typically a taxi stand where you will be directed to a taxi.
-There is an additional charge for luggage over 24 inches if the driver handles the bags, and rates are based per car, not per passenger (up to four passengers).
+- Taxis (From Newark Airport): Takes from Newark Airport run on a meter system.
+Most rides to Manhattan will cost you between $50 - $75.
+Taxis are available outside of every terminal, and there is typically a taxi stand.
+There is an additional charge for luggage over 24 inches if the driver handles the bags.

 - Car Services: Prearrange for a car service to meet you at the airport, or call one when your flight touches down.
 This is a great option if you want to avoid waiting in line for a taxi or if you have a group larger than four people and want to arrange for a van or limousine.